Faroe Islands national football team: The Brian Kerr years and the new generation (2009–2011)

-The Lars Olsen years and the double Greek victory (2011–2019)
+The Lars Olsen years and double Greek victory (2011–2019)

 On 8 November 2011, the Faroese Football Association announced that an agreement had been reached with the 50-year-old former Denmark captain and European Champion from 1992, Lars Olsen, to become the next coach of the Faroe Islands and the third Dane at the helm, after Allan Simonsen and Henrik Larsen.

 On 1 March 2014, for the first time in the Faroe Islands' history, the team scored four goals in a match.
 In what was only Gibraltar's second match as an official UEFA member, the hosts lost their first-ever home match by the score of 1–4.
 Faroe midfielder Christian Holst scored twice.
 On 11 October 2013, Olsen got his first point as the Faroe Islands head coach in a 1–1 draw against Kazakhstan.

 On 25 September 2014, Faroese football lost one of its most promising football players, when 22-year-old Gunnar Zachariasen died in a tragic accident on board a Greenlandic fishing trawler, which had docked in Tórshavn in order to unload its cargo.
 The accident happened when a EUR-pallet stacked with frozen fish fell on top of Gunnar Zachariasen who died instantly.
 According to Rúni Nolsøe, Zachariasen's coach at EB/Streymur, Faroese football had lost a very good football player.
 He played 11 caps and scored 4 goals for the U21 Faroe Islands team.

 On 14 November 2014, the Faroe Islands caused a major international football upset by defeating host Greece 0–1 during the Euro 2016 qualifiers.
 The Guardian reckoned the win as the biggest upset ever in terms of FIFA Rankings; Greece were ranked 18th, the Faroe Islands 187th, a 169-place difference.